vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

 ### Output plot

-A graphical plot of MIS diameter, CE diameter or cross-section area against distance from relative origin can also be shown the same way.
+A graphical plot of MIS diameter, CE diameter or cross-section area against distance from relative origin can also be viewed.

 ## Notes